lqnrd/LookingForSatchels/README.md

 - `/lfs hide` if you want to hide the indicator (`/lfs show` to show it again).

-- To change the sound file enter `/lfs sound`, followed by the sound name:
+- To change the sound file enter `/lfs sound`, followed by the sound id:

-    `/lfs sound LOOTWINDOWCOINSOUND`
+    `/lfs sound 120`

-    This will change the sound to `LOOTWINDOWCOINSOUND`.
-See [this link](http://wowwiki.wikia.com/wiki/API_PlaySound) for available sound files.

-    WoW patch 7.3 and later use a number instead of a string for the sound file.
-The command will stay the same, you can even now use it with a number to prepare for the patch. `/lfs sound 120` will play the same coin sound as before.
-See [this link](https://wow.gamepedia.com/API_PlaySound) for available sound files post 7.3 (shown as "soundKitID").
+    This will change the sound to `120`, the default coin sound.
+See [this link](https://wow.gamepedia.com/API_PlaySound) for available sound files (shown as "soundKitID").

 - `/lfs togglescan` or shift+click on the search indicator: quickly toggle scanning on/off